-- exploiting the susceptibilities, aspirations, credulity, inexperience or lack of knowledge of children, young persons or other vulnerable persons - being likely to be of particular strong appeal to children or young persons, especially by reflecting or being associated with youth culture - being directed at those aged under 16 years through the selection of media or context in which they appear
+- exploiting the susceptibilities, aspirations, credulity, inexperience or lack of knowledge of children, young persons or other vulnerable persons - being likely to be of particular appeal to children or young persons, especially by reflecting or being associated with youth culture - being directed at those aged under 16 years through the selection of media or context in which they appear

-Marketers featuring a person who is, or seems to be, under the age of 25 under-25s in a significant role should take care that, in doing so, they do not breach compliance with the above.
+Marketers featuring under-25s in a significant role should take care that, in doing so, they do not breach compliance with the above.
 Thought will need to be given to the activities that the under-25s are engaged in and the setting in which they are shown.